-Airborne gravity data were restricted to lines flown at <1500 m above the surface.
-Of this subset over 95% of the data were collected at 450 m ± 200 m above the surface.
-Upward and downward continuation of the gravity data to a common altitude was neglected as continuation by ~ 200 m will have little impact on the amplitude of the gravity anomalies (~ 1 mGal) given the ~ 1000 m range to the key bathymetric sources.
+- 90 full wavelength (Cochran and Bell, 2010, updated 2018;Tinto and Bell, 2011).
+The ITGC campaign utilised a 'strapdown' gravity approach (Becker et al., 2015;Wei and Schwarz, 1998), resulting in data with an internal error from crossover analysis of 1.56 mGal and resolving wavelengths down to ~5 km (see supplementary data Section S2).
+Airborne data were restricted to lines flown at <1500 m above the surface.
+Of this subset over 95% of the data were collected at 450 m ±200 m above the surface.
+Upward and downward continuation of the gravity data to a common altitude was neglected as continuation by ~200 - 95 m will have little impact given the ~1000 m range to the key bathymetric sources.
 Downward continuation can also introduce unnecessary artefacts and neglecting upward continuation preserves short wavelength gravity information.
-The data collected >650 m from the ice surface may give rise to an artificially smooth bathymetry, but are spatially restricted (SFig.
-1), and do not appear to give rise to any anomalous signals in the integrated free air gravity dataset (Fig. 1c).

-Marine gravity data from cruise NBP19-02 matched the pattern of the airborne anomalies, but were offset by ~7.14 mGal above the level of the airborne data.
+Marine gravity data from cruise NBP19-02 matched the pattern of the airborne anomalies, but was offset by 7.14 mGal.
 The majority of this offset is due to the difference between geoid (marine) and ellipsoid (airborne) references used for the different systems.
-In the area of overlap the geoid-ellipsoid difference results in a ~9 mGal discrepancy, based on the GOCO3s satellite gravity model (Pail et al., 2010).
+In the area of overlap the geoid-ellipsoid difference results in a ~9 mGal discrepancy, based on the GOCO3s satellite gravity model (Pail 100 et al., 2010).
 The residual ~ 2 mGal difference may reflect drift in the marine system, and potential discrepancies in base station ties between the different surveys.
-Alternatively unconsidered shorter wavelength variability in the gravity field not resolved by the GOCO3s model (<~160 km), or temporal changes in the geoid associated with glacio-isostatic adjustment and mass loss may account for the residual shift.
-Such features do not impact the locally recovered bathymetry and are beyond the scope of this paper.
-The average measured shift of 7.14 mGal was therefore subtracted from the marine line data as a single DC value.
+The measured shift was removed from the marine line data as a DC value as the variation in geoid-ellipsoid discrepancy in the overlap area is <0.1 mGal.
 All line data were then merged into a single database, interpolated onto a 1 km mesh raster and filtered with a 5 km low pass filter removing residual line to line noise.
-This filter wavelength is justified as anomalies with wavelengths <5 km are not resolved by the airborne gravity systems used.
+This filter wavelength is justified as anomalies with wavelengths <5 km are not expected to be resolved by the airborne gravity systems

+105 used.
 The final, integrated free-air gravity map (Fig. 1c) shows a clear pattern of high and low anomalies, which to first order match the main 5-10 km wavelength features visible in the available onshore subglacial topography and offshore bathymetry (Fig. 1d).